gveran22/NetworkAnalysis-MetaIBS/README.md

 - [NetCoMi GitHub](https://github.com/stefpeschel/NetCoMi)

-These packages depend on additional tools such as `devtools`, `phyloseq`, and others, which can be installed from CRAN or GitHub.
+These packages require additional dependencies such as `devtools`, `phyloseq`, and others, available via CRAN or GitHub.

 To clone this repository: